 Are you thinking about learning a new language?
 French, Spanish, Mandarin… Latin?
-In 2022, it’s estimated that over 50% of the world’s population is bilingual.
-Meaning roughly four billion people speak multiple languages.
+In 2022, it’s estimated that over 50% of the world’s population is either bilingual (able to speak two languages fluently) or multilingual (three or more languages).
+In the UK, there are around 24.5 million bilingual adults, according to the 2021 census.
 Apart from being fun and rewarding, there are a host of amazing benefits that come with learning a language.
-So get ready to open your mind to what's out there because we're sharing five of them with you today.
-So, if you're thinking about becoming a language learner, you're in the right place.
+Here are just five of them.

 1. A New Language Gives You A Competitive Advantage